MdFaizan-Ahmed/Finance-Investment-Projects/readme.md

 This paper examines the risk profile of convertible securities through a detailed case study of Plethico Pharmaceuticals' 2010 FCCB issuance.
 It moves beyond textbook pricing models to analyze what actually happens when conversion rights, put options, and credit risk intersect in a stressed emerging-market context.

 **Core risk dimensions examined:**
-- **Conversion risk** – Equity downside renders the conversion option worthless
+- **Conversion risk:** Equity downside renders the conversion option worthless
-- **Credit risk** – Bondholder put options lose value if the issuer cannot pay
+- **Credit risk:** Bondholder put options lose value if the issuer cannot pay
-- **Liquidity risk** – Thin trading in both the bond and underlying stock
+- **Liquidity risk:** Thin trading in both the bond and underlying stock
-- **Structural risk** – Subordination, covenants, and cross-default provisions
+- **Structural risk:** Subordination, covenants, and cross-default provisions
-- **Event risk** – Promoter pledges, regulatory investigations, and subsequent restructuring
+- **Event risk:** Promoter pledges, regulatory investigations, and subsequent restructuring

 ## Key Takeaways
 - Convertible bonds are not "equity with a floor" — the floor can collapse
 - Standard valuation models (Black-Scholes, binomial) assume liquid markets and creditworthy issuers; both assumptions failed here
 - Risk management requires scenario analysis, not just Greek-based hedging
-- Post-2010, Indian FCCB structures tightened significantly — this case is part of why
+- Post-2010, Indian FCCB structures tightened significantly — this case is part of the why

 ## Relevance
 This paper demonstrates: